 The exact cause of breast cancer is unknown.
-But certain things can increase a man's chances of developing it.
+But certain things can increase your chance of developing it.
 These are called risk factors.
-Because breast cancer in men is rare, most men who have these risk factors will never develop breast cancer.
+Having one or more risk factors does not mean you will definitely get cancer.
+And if you do not have any risk factors, it does not mean you will not get breast cancer.